skip to Main Content

 Photons hitting a wall after travelling through a prism

 Being larger than red photons, blue photons take more time rolling past the first atom.
 This makes the initial half roll more acute for blue photons than red photons.
-It also makes the full rolls and the final half roll more acute.
+It also makes the subsequent full rolls and the final half roll more acute.

 Diffraction happens as photons exit the media, and only when half rolls do not cancel on exit